EricLafortune/VideoTools/docs/ConvertWavToLpc.md

 Convert a sound file with male speech to a file with LPC coefficients for the TMS5200 speech synthesizer:

-    java ConvertWavToLpc -tms5200 -minfrequency 50 -maxfrequency 250 input.wav output.lpc
+    java ConvertWavToLpc -tms5200 -minfrequency 50 -maxfrequency 250 speech.wav speech.lpc

 Then convert the LPC coefficients back to a sound file, in order to check the quality of the results:

+    java ConvertLpcToWav -tms5200 -analog -precise speech.lpc check.wav

+You can convert the LPC coefficients to a WAV sound file, in order to quickly check the quality of the speech in any audio player:

-    java ConvertLpcToWav -tms5200 -analog -precise output.lpc output.wav
+    java ConvertLpcToWav -tms5200 -analog -precise speech.lpc check.wav

 We're choosing the common analog dynamic range, but with a full 16-bit precision, so we can identify any artifacts more easily.
-You can play the file with any audio player.

-You can also embed the LPC speech in an executable cartridge for the TI-99/4A.
-First create a video file, in this case only containing the speech:
+If you're happy with the results, you can embed the LPC speech in an executable cartridge for the TI-99/4A.
+First create a TMS video file, in this example only containing the speech:

-    java ComposeVideo output.lpc player/data/video.tms
+    java ComposeVideo -ntsc speech.lpc speech.tms

-Then assemble the player with the video file embedded (with the [xdt99](https://github.com/endlos99/xdt99) tools), and package the code as an RPK cartridge file:

-    cd player
-    xas99.py --register-symbols --binary --output out/romc.bin src/player.asm
-    zip -q --junk-paths out/video.rpk layout.xml out/romc.bin

-You can run such an RPK file in the Mame emulator:

-    mame ti99_4a \
-      -nomouse -window -resolution 1024x768 -nounevenstretch \
-      -ioport peb \
+Then package the video file with a small default player program in a cartridge:

+    java PackageVideoInCartridge -title 'MY SONG' speech.tms speech.rpk

+Instead of an RPK file `speech.rpk` for the Mame emulator, you can also create just a raw ROM file like `romc.bin`, for other emulators.

+You can then run the application from a RAM cartridge on the computer or in an emulator like Mame:

-      -ioport:peb:slot3 speech \
+    mame ti99_4a -ioport peb -ioport:peb:slot3 speech -cart1 song.rpk
-      -cart1 out/video.rpk

 ## Related tools